Counter Terrorism and Transnational Crime: CT-Cyber Crime Investigation

 The CT-Cyber Crime Investigation, former Cyber Security & Crime Division, popularly known as the Cyber Crime Unit, is a branch of Bangladesh Police which is operated under the Counter Terrorism and Transnational Crime of Dhaka Metropolitan Police.
 The main function of this division is to prevent, patrol, detect and investigate cyber-terrorism and cyber-crime in Dhaka.

+Controversy

+Following the political transition on August 5, 2024, the interim government of Bangladesh accused the organization's former chief, Md.
+Asaduzzaman, of orchestrating "militant dramas" against innocent individuals, including the 2016 killings of seven people in Gazipur, the arrest of two female students from Manarat International University, and the murder of former Major Zahidul, among other charges.
+Consequently, on August 21, 2024, the interim government of Bangladesh sent him into compulsory retirement in the public interest.